esphome/esphome-docs/components/datetime/index.rst

   for a list of available options.
   Set to ``""`` to remove the default entity category.
 - **time_id** (**Required**, :ref:`config-id`): The ID of the time entity.
-Automatically set to the ID of a time component if only a single one is defined.
+Automatically set to the ID of a time component if only a single one is defined. **Note:** Some implementors of the datetime component may choose not to link a time source, treating the datetime like a regular writable sensor and instead updating it directly - in which case this property will not be available.
 - If Webserver enabled, ``web_server_sorting_weight`` can be set.
 See :ref:`Webserver Entity Sorting <config-webserver-sorting>`.

 MQTT Options: